syzarn/reform-commissions-reports/README.md

 - To make the reports publicly accessible
 - To enable text-based analysis
 - To support research and review

+## Acknowledgements

+**Ali Riaz**<br>Head of the Constitutional Reform Commission<br>For personally taking the initiative to make this project possible.
+His enthusiasm and commitment were instrumental in bringing these documents into a publicly accessible and analyzable format.

 ## License
 The reports are official government publications.
 This repository only provides them in Markdown for research, analyze and public interest purposes.